-We consider that a military uniform includes items such as military white, blue or khaki shirts with rank or other embellishments; standard matching trousers; regulation jumpers and jackets; official mess uniform; hats or caps with rank or other embellishments; service dress shoes, handbags and clutch bags, socks and stockings; and camouflage shirt and trousers.
-However, it does not include items or accessories of a conventional nature, for example, underwear, ordinary fashion shoes, hair accessories or T-shirts.
+We consider that a military uniform includes items such as:

+- military white, blue or khaki shirts, with rank or other embellishments, and their standard matching trousers - regulation jumpers and jackets - official mess uniform - hats or caps with rank or other embellishments - service dress shoes, handbags and clutch bags, socks and stockings - camouflage shirt and trousers.

+A military uniform does not include items or accessories of a conventional nature, for example, underwear, ordinary fashion shoes, hair accessories or T-shirts.